Dynamic Table Extractions with Power BI

 Map Xtract Universal parameters (

-myFISCYEARPER_fromandmyFISCYEARPER_to) used in a WHERE Clause in Xtract Universal with Power BI parameters (pFISCYEARPER_fromandpFISCYEARPER_to):
+myFISCYEARPER_fromandmyFISCYEARPER_to) used in a WHERE Clause in Xtract Universal to Power BI parameters (pFISCYEARPER_fromandpFISCYEARPER_to): -

 -